Saiteja-Goli/Idea-Clan-2-Nodejs/README.md

 ### Post Management
 - **Create Post (Authenticated)** : Authenticated users can create posts.
 Only logged-in users can create posts, and posts are associated with the user who created them.

--**Get User Posts (Authenticated)** : Authenticated users can retrieve their own posts.
+- **Get User Posts (Authenticated)** : Authenticated users can retrieve their own posts.
 Only posts belonging to the logged-in user are returned.

 ## Project Structure